explore-ITP/explore-itp.github.io/README.md

 ## About the Data

-We used a Woods Hole Oceanographic Institute (WHOI) Ice Tethered Profiler (ITP) dataset.
-ITP's sit on the surface of the ice, and a long wire rope extends through the ice, down into the water, and through the water column.
+We used the Woods Hole Oceanographic Institution (WHOI) Ice Tethered Profiler (ITP) dataset.
+ITPs sit on the surface of the ice, and a long wire rope extends through the ice, down into the water, and through the water column.
 The sampling component moves up and down along the wire, collecting measurements.
 This data is then sent in real-time to WHOI via a satellite link.

 Created in 2002 and expanding, this dataset is composed of physical characteristic measurements from the Arctic Ocean - depth, salinity, and temperature.
 Our team used two formats of the data, Level 1 Raw Data and Level 3 Archive Data.
 A more extensive description of the data, along with data processing and documentation information, can be found [**here.**](https://www.whoi.edu/page.do?pid=23096)